Lukla Airport Flight Delays Weather

 Weather in Lukla Everest Nepal

 Adding fuel to the fire, and unpredictable weather in this particular region makes any journey to and from this airport an exciting endeavor.
 With chances of fog, high wind, and rain, cause a delay in flight operation and sometimes cancellation of flights due to low visibility.

 Mostly, treks in the Everest Region and other parts of the country are undertaken during the months of March to May and September to November.
 Pleasant weather supplemented by the blooming spring season makes them a must-visit while a mellow and clear climate during the autumn makes for a pleasant experience.
 Coincidentally, this is rush hour at Tenzing Hillary airport.

-Constant Flight Delays and Cancellation
+Constant Flight Delays and Cancellations

 Owing to these weather issues, it’s only normal to have your flights delayed.
 No one wants to start or end a journey of the Himalayas on a low note, right?
-Despite all your frisky enthusiasm, a flight can be delayed owing to numerous issues, including most unpredictable weather conditions.
+Despite all your frisky enthusiasm, a flight can be delayed owing to numerous issues, including the most unpredictable weather conditions.
 In one instance, it might be bright and sunny and in a split second, it might get horribly windy and start raining.